vadimgierko/linky-notes/README.md

   - sources,
   - authors
   stored in the app ordered alphabetically, so you can be up to date with all topics you were interested and sources you've used
-- BONUS: you can do all of things mentioned above using light or dark mode to make your work more comfortable
+- switch to light or dark mode to make your work more comfortable
+- download/ install this app on your device (this app is a PWA) through the browser

 ## How efficiently use linky_notes?